 To complement a healthy diet, here are some suggestions for simple, yet effective uses of aromatherapy at home.
 First, undiluted essential oils can quickly be diffused into the air on a room-by-room basis.
 Second, you can drop essential oils directly into a relaxing bath or foot soak.
 (Some oils are more potent than others; until you know how the oil will react with your system, less is more.)
 Or, try replacing commercial cleaners and air fresheners with essential oils and sprinkling a few drops in and around drains, trashcans, and pillowcases.

 Before using aromatherapy as a PTSD protocol, consult with a Registered Aromatherapist, which can be located through the Aromatherapy Registration Council Web site: www.aromatherapycouncil.org.

-The Australasian College of Health Sciences is the only DETC-accredited, fully online college offering continuing education, certificate, diploma, and degree programs in complementary alternative medicine with aromatherapy and holistic health majors.
+The Australasian College of Health Sciences is the only DEAC-accredited, fully online college offering continuing education, certificate, diploma, and degree programs in complementary alternative medicine with aromatherapy and holistic health majors.
 For more information about aromatherapy and the college, visit www.achs.edu.